MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 8. Test the sync slicers by selecting different filter options, and then verifying that the synced slicers filter by the same selection.

-9. To close the **Sync Slicer** page, click the **X** located at the top-right of the pane.
+9. To close the **Sync Slicer** page, select the **X** located at the top-right of the pane.

 	![Picture 98](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image16.png)

 ## **Exercise 2: Configure Drill Through**

-In this exercise you will create a new page and configure it as a drill through page.
+In this exercise, you'll create a new page and configure it as a drill through page.
 When you’ve completed the design, the page will look like the following:

 ![Image of the new page, comprising a card visual and table visual.](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image17.png)

 ### **Task 1: Create a drill through page**

-In this task you will create a new page and configure it as a drill through page.
+In this task, you'll create a new page and configure it as a drill through page.

 1. Add a new report page named **Product Details**.